 CCA STAR FISHING TOURNAMENT 2022

 WINNING MONEY, PRIZES AND SCHOLARSHIPS IS THE WHOLE POINT OF PARTICIPATING IN THE 2022 CCA STAR FISHING TOURNAMENTS!
-Plus, you get a FREE ($25) yearly CCA membership.
+Plus, a FREE ($25) yearly CCA membership.

-ALL CCA STAR FISHING TOURNAMENTS ARE DESIGNED SPECIFICALLY AND WELL KNOWN FOR “KILL” FISHING TOURNAMENTS.”
-CATCH AND LIVE RELEASE is a non-issue in CCA fishing tournaments.
+ALL CCA STAR FISHING TOURNAMENTS ARE DESIGNED SPECIFICALLY AS “KILL” FISHING TOURNAMENTS” NOT CATCH AND LIVE RELEASE FISHING TOURNAMENTS.

 The CCA Summer fishing tournaments begin at sunrise Thursday, May 26, 2022 and end Monday, September 5, 2022